Pragmatic B2B SaaS Design: The Listing Page

 When not to use it ❌

-Avoid when the users need to review the same set of results multiple times, as you would force them to click the button many times
+Users need to review the same set of results multiple times (they’d have to click the button repeatedly)

-GitHub uses the load more pattern on their lists
+GitHub uses the load more pattern on their repository lists and issue trackers.

 Split a listing into sections